henrychea/windows-change-khmer-font/README.md

 # Fix small khmer font for Windows 10/11

+## Currently works for apps that are not Windows Native for example Telegram

 ## What you need **INSTALL FOR ALL USERS**
 Use the fonts from the static folder for best reults!
 I like Google Noto font series so you can use these: